appuio/terraform-openshift4-exoscale/README.md

   Note that we don't officially support smaller instance sizes than the ones provided as defaults.
 * control the count of each VM type (LB, bootstrap, master, infra, storage, and worker).
   Note that we don't recommend changing the count for the LBs and masters from their default values.
+* control the size of the root partition for all nodes.
+  This value is used for all nodes and cannot be customized for individual node groups.
+* control the total disk size for master, infra, and worker nodes.
+  Terraform emits an error if the total disk size of a node group is smaller than the root disk size.
+  If the total disk size for a node group is bigger than the root disk size, the module configures the nodes to have an additional empty partition for the remaining disk.
 * control the size of the empty partition on the storage nodes.
   This partition can be used as backing storage by in-cluster storage clusters, such as Rook-Ceph.
 * configure additional worker node groups.